poorsquinky/resume/resume.md

   and training for all new network operations staff
 * Systems architecture and deployment automation.
 AWS and OpenStack cloud infrastructure management
-* When necessary, contributed code patches to game platform and server software

 ### 2011-2012: Irvine, CA
 Freelance consultant